davidly/cpm_compilers/README.md

 I do not own licensing for any of these tools.
 This repo is simply an aggregation of the tools to ease testing of my NTVCM CP/M 2.2 emulator.

+In some cases where required I've copied an assembler or linker that did not ship with a given compiler into folders so binaries can be produced.
+These tools belong to their respective owners.

 These tools are available for download from many sites on the internet.
 They are often in forms that make their extraction and/or use difficult.
 This repo simplifies the process.

 If you own the copyright to any of these tools and want me to take them down, please let me know and I'll do so ASAP.
 It's not my intention to pirate anyone's software.